John Broadhurst: Catholic ministry

-On 8 November 2010, Broadhurst announced that he intended leaving the Church of England to become a Roman Catholic.
+On 8 November 2010, Broadhurst announced that he intended leaving the Church of England to become a Catholic.

-Broadhurst was received into the Roman Catholic Church on 1 January 2011 at Westminster Cathedral.
+Broadhurst was received into the Catholic Church on 1 January 2011 at Westminster Cathedral.
 Also received at the same ceremony were his wife Judith, Andrew Burnham (former Bishop of Ebbsfleet), Keith Newton (former Bishop of Richborough) and his wife Gill and three former sisters of the Society of St Margaret (Walsingham)—Sister Carolyne Joseph, Sister Jane Louise and Sister Wendy Renate.
 On 13 January 2011 he was ordained to the diaconate with the two other former Church of England bishops, Andrew Burnham and Keith Newton.
 Two days later, on 15 January 2011, they were ordained to the priesthood together.
 On this date the Personal Ordinariate of Our Lady of Walsingham in England and Wales was officially established.
 On 17 March 2011 it was announced that he had been appointed an Honorary Prelate of His Holiness.
+Since his retirement he has moved to Northamptonshire where he remains active in a local parish alongside the Ordinariate.

 Personal life

 In 1965 Broadhurst married his childhood sweetheart, Judith.
 He and his wife have four children; Jane, Mark, Sarah and Benedict.
+Broadhurst now has 8 grandchildren and 2 great grandchildren with another on the way.
 He is interested in genealogy, gardening and travelling.
 He was once a beekeeper and a fisherman.